ArturoRoedell/FileUtilitiesXT/README.md

->### :warning: Important:
+>### Important:
->It is convenient to serialize from a list before you write to json file to avoid the issues with json comma separations and bracket begining and ending.
+It is convenient to serialize from a list before you write to json file to avoid the issues with json comma separations and bracket begining and ending.
 In short do not use `AppendToFile` for json files.
 To append to json file here are my suggested steps: read file, deserialize, add data to list, serialize, and finally over-write the file.